 On the other hand, if you have the resources to get your own cow, sheep or goat then you’re going to have access to a rare and wonderful commodity while sticking a big middle finger to the man.
 Unpasteurized is far, far more digestible due to not nuking the good bacteria.
 And no…bad bacteria does not infest raw milk despite what you’ve been told.
 While I believe cows are stupid ingrates worthy of their McFate, sheep and goats rock.
 So much so that believe it or not, I have both.
 You can thank Mrs. Parrot for that.

-This is an excerpt from the upcoming book, Dr. Parrot’s Guide to Becoming a Lean, Mean, Killing Machine.
+This is an excerpt from Dr. Parrot’s Guide to Becoming a Lean, Mean, Killing Machine.
+Available now on Amazon.